Weeds! Argh!

 Call for Board Volunteer

 The Board of Directors is seeking a volunteer to fill a vacancy we still have of our Board.
 Any HOA member wishing to volunteer their time and talents by serving of the Board of Directors, is encouraged to contact our HOA Secretary, Todd Fedoruk.
 You can submit your application by filling out this on-line form.
-Board Candidacy Submittal Form.
+Volunteer Submittal Form.
 This is your opportunity to help our community and improve our HOA governance.

 Our 2025 List of Officers of the Association